slatinsky/DiscordChatExporter-frontend/docs/Architecture.md

 - jsons - stores sha256 hashes of processed files.
 This way, the preprocessor can skip already processed files.
 - messages - stores all messages, including authors, emojis, attachments, etc.

+Collections are sharded by guilds.

-### fastapi
+### Fastapi

 Middleman between the client and the mongo database.
-Provides JSON api for the client (search, guild list, channel list, and messages).
+Provides JSON api for the frontend client (search, guild list, channel list, and messages).

-Search and channel endpoints return message ids.
-Those ids are then fetched by the client when needed.

-### http-server

-http-server is used to server static files for the frontend.
-Nginx could be used instead, but sometimes paths exceed the maximum path length of 260 characters on Windows and nginx fails to serve the files.

-http-server is used as a workaround for that bug in nginx.
-But it is also needed to apply registry patch to increase the maximum path length (use `change_260_character_path_limit_to_32767.reg`).

-### windows runner (Windows only)
+### Windows runner (Windows only)

 Windows runner is the main entry point of the program on Windows.
 This script is compiled into `dcef.exe` in the release.

-- writes logs from other services to `logs.txt` file for easier debugging.
+- writes logs from other services to `logs/dcef.log` file for easier debugging.

 - checks if all required ports are free on startup